KTamas/blog.ktamas.com/content/post/2019-02-02-re-take-your-pills-my-story-of-adhd.md

 I believe this is *one of the most important books* I've read about ADHD.
 It has changed my view on it profoundly, and I consider it a must-read.
 It has sections on both childhood, and adult ADHD and his two chapters about nurturing your inner child are something I re-read every couple of months.

 The book poses the theory that ADHD is a combination of being born with an above-average sensitivity to outside impulses and early childhood trauma, primarily the lack of proper attachment/attunement to the caregiver parent (typically the mother).
 Again, this fits me; but it may not fit you, and it's not that mainstream.
 Then again, mainstream is still pretty scattered — pun not intended — on the origins of ADHD.

-*This post originally appeared on WriteTogether [in](https://writetogether.space/posts/5/re-take-your-pills-part-1) [three](https://writetogether.space/posts/5/re-take-your-pills-my-story-of-adhd-part-2-of-3) [parts](https://writetogether.space/posts/5/re-take-your-pills-my-story-of-adhd-part-3-of-3).
-It has been lightly re-edited for the blog.*